 The College requires each student to be issued with a student ID card that includes a photograph that shows their full head and face.
 Students are required to carry their student ID card at all times when on the premises, or when participating in College or Students' Union activities.
-The College reserves the right to exclude any student who is unable, on demand, to produce their current student ID card.
-Students are responsible for arranging a replacement ID card when theirs is lost or stolen.
+The College reserves the right to suspend any student who is unable, on demand, to produce their current student ID card.